d-Representation-finite self-injective algebras

 \begin{question} {\arabic{enumi}} For any finite-dimensional $k$-algebra $\L$, set

 \begin{enumerate} \item Given an algebra $\L$, describe the set $\RF(\L)$. \item Is $\L$ twisted fractionally Calabi--Yau whenever $\RF(\L)$ is non-empty? \end{enumerate} \end{question}

 By Corollary~\ref{fracCY}, we know that the converse of \eqref{fraccyRF} is true.
 With respect to \eqref{setRF}, we hypothesize that for given $\L$ and $n\in\Z_{>0}$, there are at most finitely many positive integers $d$ such that $(n,d)\in\RF(\L)$.
-More generally, we make the following conjecture. \begin{conj} For a given finite dimensional $k$-algebra $A$, there are only finitely many integers $d$ such that $A$ is $d$-representation-finite. \end{conj} This expectation stems from the general phenomenon that, for a given $A$, the number of indecomposable summands in a $d$-cluster-tilting $A$-modules tends to become smaller as $d$ increases.
+More generally, we make the following conjecture. \begin{conj} For a given finite-dimensional $k$-algebra $A$, there are only finitely many integers $d$ such that $A$ is $d$-re\-pre\-sen\-ta\-tion-fin\-ite. \end{conj} This expectation stems from the general phenomenon that, for a given $A$, the number of indecomposable summands in a $d$-cluster-tilting $A$-modules tends to become smaller as $d$ increases.

 If a self-injective algebra $\Gamma$ can be written as an orbit algebra $\widehat{\L}/\phi$ for some algebra $\L$ of finite global dimension, then Theorem~\ref{stronger theorem}, together with the equivalence $\dml\simeq\stmod\widehat{\L}$ \eqref{happel equivalence} gives a strong connection between $d$-cluster-tilting subcategories of $\mod\Gamma$ and $\dml$.
-A natural question is therefore to which extent this construction exhausts all $d$-representation-finite self-injective algebras.
+A natural question is therefore to which extent this construction exhausts all $d$-re\-pre\-sen\-ta\-tion-fin\-ite self-injective algebras.